 a.
 The “owner” of any house, tenement building or lot shall be liable for the payment of the charges fixed for use of the sewer by “owner” or occupant of such premises and said charges shall be a lien upon such house, tenement, lot or premises until same shall be paid and satisfied in addition to accruing a late charge per paragraph IV aforesaid.

 b.
 In the event that an initial service charge related to any parcel of real property owned by any person, corporation or other entity other than the State or any agency or subdivision thereof shall not be paid as and when due as hereinabove stated, the unpaid balance thereof and all interest accruing thereon shall be a lien on such parcel, and all such liens shall become enforceable with and as any other municipal lien on real property in the “Authority” in addition to the other remedies of civil foreclosure or any other remedies which may be available to the “Authority”.

 c.
-In the event that any “service charge” or “tap fee” of the “Authority” with regard to any parcel of real property shall not be paid as and when due, the “Authority” may enter upon such parcel and cause the connection thereof to be cut and shut off until such “service charge” or “tap fee” and any other subsequent “service charge” with regard to such parcel and all interest accrued thereof, together with a Two Thousand Three Hundred Twenty-One ($2,321.00) Dollar “reconnection fee”, shall be fully paid to the “Authority”; or may avail itself of any and all other remedies.
+In the event that any “service charge” or “tap fee” of the “Authority” with regard to any parcel of real property shall not be paid as and when due, the “Authority” may enter upon such parcel and cause the connection thereof to be cut and shut off until such “service charge” or “tap fee” and any other subsequent “service charge” with regard to such parcel and all interest accrued thereof, together with a Two Thousand Four Hundred Eighty Dollar and Forty Cent ($2,480.40) “reconnection fee”, shall be fully paid to the “Authority”; or may avail itself of any and all other remedies.

-In addition to the Two Thousand Three Hundred Twenty-One ($2,321.00) Dollar “reconnection fee”, if the original “tap fee” was not paid then the “tap fee” shall be required as well.
+In addition to the Two Thousand Four Hundred Eighty Dollar and Forty Cent ($2,480.40) “reconnection fee”, if the original “tap fee” was not paid then the “tap fee” shall be required as well.

 d.
 Discontinuance of Service: Service under an application may be discontinued for any of the following reasons: